 Cardiac conduction system: Figure 3.2-1.

 Disorders of automaticity and conduction include sinus node dysfunction, atrioventricular (AV) block, and intraventricular block.
-Disturbances may occur at one or more levels, may be acute or chronic, and may be sustained or recurrent.
+Disturbances may occur at one or more levels, may be acute or chronic, and may be sustained or paroxysmal.
 Bradycardia is classified according to the European Society of Cardiology guidelines as persistent or intermittent (either documented by electrocardiography [ECG] or suspected [undocumented by ECG]).

 Clinical manifestations depend mainly on the type and severity of bradycardia, age, presence of structural heart disease, and physical activity.
 Symptoms may range from reduced exercise tolerance or presyncope to syncope and sudden cardiac death.
 Symptoms of persistent bradycardia include easy fatigability, fatigue, irritability, concentration impairment, apathy, cognitive impairment, memory impairment, vertigo or dizziness, dyspnea, symptoms of heart failure, and reduced exercise tolerance (chronotropic incompetence).
 Symptoms of intermittent bradycardia include presyncope, syncope (Adams-Stokes attack), vertigo or dizziness, blurred vision, sudden dyspnea and chest pain unrelated to exercise, and palpitations.
 Symptoms occurring during an Adams-Stokes attack are suggestive of asystole duration: Visual disturbances and dizziness occur after 3 to 5 seconds, loss of consciousness follows after 10 to 15 seconds, and seizures develop after 20 to 30 seconds.
 More severe symptoms are usually associated with advanced second-degree or third-degree AV block, particularly occurring in the distal conduction system.